fangdingjun/sniproxy/README.md

 A SNI proxy implements by golang

-it can forward the TLS request to deferent backend by deferent SNI name
+it can forward the TLS request to different backend by different SNI name

 Usage